 The sculpture, which almost exactly replicates the vernacular architecture of working class neighborhoods in the American Midwest, brings the suburbs back into the city, and as it travels – on specific missions – the mobile home performs various kinds of community services, establishing a permanent dialogue with the community that houses it.

 MOCAD’s Department of Education and Public Engagement programs the ground floor of Mike Kelley’s Mobile Homestead as a community space, as Kelley intended.
 It is home to projects, events, gatherings, conversations and displays that are created by and for a diverse public, and is intentionally unaffiliated with the Museum’s exhibitions and public programming.

 The Mike Kelley Mobile Homestead is commissioned by Artangel in association with MOCAD, LUMA Foundation and Mike Kelley Foundation for the Arts with the generous support of the Artangel International Circle.
-Support for Mike Kelley's Mobile Homestead is provided by the Mike Kelley Foundation for the Arts.
-Carlos Rolón's Vintage Voyages and Atomic Memories is supported by Nancy Rogers, and Neiman Marcus.
+Support for the Mike Kelley Mobile Homestead is provided by the Mike Kelley Foundation for the Arts.

 The Mobile Homestead was featured on WDET, learn more and hear the story here.

 On Saturday, September 25, 2010, the trailer portion of Mobile Homestead, which constitutes the front of the house, made its maiden voyage from its new home in Midtown Detroit to return to the original Kelley home in the suburbs.